tim-weis/cargo-uwp/README.md

 ## Future work

-It's still early days, and a lot of features and tool support are still missing.
-In its current state, `cargo uwp` can be used to produce artifacts ready to be packaged, signed, bundled, and deployed through Microsoft's Store.
-Future work will address these shortcomings, namely
+It's still early days, and a lot of features and tool support are lacking.
+In its current state, `cargo uwp` can be used to produce artifacts ready to be packaged, signed, bundled, and deployed through the Microsoft Store.
+Most of the process is manual, and future work will address these shortcomings:

 * Support easier registration for testing
 * Streamline .appx package generation